Philosophy, curation, and experience.

 How can we avoid crowds in Santorini for our wedding photos?

-Whether you’re dreaming of an intimate elopement on the cliffs of Anafi or a grand celebration in historic Athens, the timing is everything.
+Whether you’re dreaming of an intimate elopement on the cliffs of Anafi or a grand celebration in historic Athens, timing is everything.

 Planning your event?
 My peak dates in June and September are usually the first to go.
 Explore my destination wedding galleries to see how the light changes throughout the year, or get in touch here to talk about your date.